jjdarcy/cantrilltips/FAQ.md

 Technically, from what Teachable have said, it is possible with a loooooooot of work for Adrian to reset the course progress.
 But he has to delete the whole profile for every single person who asks, 1 at a time.
 And then we'd never get new lessons or updates!
 So very reasonably, Adrian has said "no".
 You could possibly log a support request with Teachable to ask for students to be able to reset their own progress.

+## Is there a PDF of the course?
+Qucik answer is "NO".
+The best way to learn anything is to take your own notes.
+This makes sure you understand the material in the course.
+All studies show that taking your own notes helps you understand what you are learning.
+See: https://www.lifehack.org/articles/featured/writing-and-remembering-why-we-remember-what-we-write.html
+There are learning aids in the Github repo but that is specific details and not a PDF of whats said in the course material.
+See README.md for how best to take notes.